-Heart to Heart is funded primarily by individual donors who choose to invest in the impact we are having through individual gifts or through family foundations.
-As of 2018, we have partnered with the New Israel Fund of Canada to support our ever-expanding alumni programming in Israel.
-Our two parent organizations, Givat Haviva and Hashomer Hatzair - Camp Shomria Canada also support local programming, primarily, though not exclusively, through in-kind support.
+Heart to Heart is funded primarily by individual donors through personal gifts or family foundations.
+As of 2018, we have partnered with the New Israel Fund of Canada to support our ever-expanding alumni programming.
+Our two parent organizations also support local programming, primarily through in-kind support.
 Heart to Heart does not receive any direct funding from the governments of Israel or Canada.
-We are also able to accept and provide charitable receipts to American supporters through the Givat Haviva Educational Foundation in New York.
+We are able to accept gifts and provide charitable receipts to American supporters through the Givat Haviva Educational Foundation in New York.

 Participants are responsible for covering their flights to Canada.
 All other costs are supported through our fundraising efforts.
 We strive to make our programs as accessible as possible by reducing financial barriers through scholarships when needed.